-→but can

-specify permissions as either r or rw for directories in mount.
-Code and data bucket can ONLY be accessed outside the bucket or after the bucket has been saved in a mounted local directory.
+-but can specify permissions as either r or rw for directories in mount.
+Code and data

+-created in a bucket can ONLY be accessed outside the bucket or after the bucket has been

+-deleted if it is saved in a mounted local directory.